Skip to main content

 • Create virtual machines — KubeVirt VMs with full lifecycle management (start, stop, restart, migrate, console, VNC)

-• Manage Kubernetes clusters — Create and scale KDC clusters within your project
+• Managed Clusters — Create and scale separate Kubernetes clusters within your Project

 • View logskubectl logs works normally for all your pods